qualityshepherd/brine/assets/posts/southern_coast.md

 The Dustfolk believe the bell signals the arrival of a wandering ancestor, a spirit guiding the lost.
 Magi once charted magical currents by its ring; now it speaks only to those who listen.

-**0706 Brine Shrine** A stone basin in the sand, its rim etched with curling fish.
+**0706 The Shrine of Brine** A stone basin in the sand, its rim etched with curling fish.
 Fresh water fills it each dawn, transforming to brine by midday.
 Pilgrims kneel to wash their hands, pressing damp fingers to their tongues and muttering prayers for safe passage.

 A rusted iron key lies beneath the water—visible yet unreachable.
 Grasping hands pass right through.
 The **Mad Monk** (`Seer, Unending Thirst, Ravings of Truth`) stole this key with a parlor trick, and it now hangs around his neck.